Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>

-If You have any suggestions, ideas, questions, requests or encounter problems I'm Bocian#4023 on discord.
-Comment on Factorio Prints will work too, but it may take a long time for me to see it and respond as I don't get any notifications about them

 ---

-<s>I think it may be the longest blueprint string on Factorio Prints.</s> Scratch that, forgot about songs<br>

----

 ### Special Thank You
-- An Entire Sleeve for helping out with testing, many reports and suggestions
+- An Entire Sleeve,  for helping out with testing, many reports and suggestions
-- [Nilaus](https://www.youtube.com/channel/UCD80bzqJh1N7lOqn7n0vKTg) for his fluid buffer designs
+- [Nilaus](https://www.youtube.com/channel/UCD80bzqJh1N7lOqn7n0vKTg) for his 1.0 fluid buffer designs (used in 1.0 versions)
-- MadZuri for his balanced train loading/unloading designs (used in previous versions)
+- MadZuri for his balanced train loading/unloading designs (used in earlier versions)
 - Hactar for [his rail network](https://gist.github.com/HactarCE/bc85d8c49d3e686d66d181d471cd50b1), I've been using before making this book